 The Directorate: Media Engagement distributes government statements and speeches to the media, South African embassies and high commissions abroad and Parliament.

-The Directorate: Distribution is responsible for the distribution of print information products, most notably the Vuk’uzenzele newspaper, the South Africa Yearbook and Pocket Guide as well as the Programme of Action (POA) publication.
+The Directorate: Distribution is responsible for the distribution of GCIS print information products, most notably the Vuk’uzenzele newspaper and the GCIS Annual Report.

 Ms Nicolette Prinsloo